najamelan/ws_stream_tungstenite/CONTRIBUTING.md

 # git workflow

-Please file PR's against the `dev` branch, don't forget to update the changelog and the documentation.
+Please file PR's against the `dev` branch, don't forget to update the documentation.